mpa139/allanlab/_pages/home.md

 ---

 ### Immunoregulation: Uncovering the 'brakes' on immune activation
 T cells have a powerful ability to drive immune activation and promote clearance of infections and cancer.
-However, their function can also promote deleterious autoimmune and allergic inflammation.
-The immune system therefore employs a variety of suppressive mechanisms, collectively referred to as immunoregulatory mechanisms, to restrain excessive immune activation.

-While immunoregulatory mechanisms play a beneficial role in preventing inflammation, they can also powerfully suppress immune responses during chronic infections and cancer in a process referred to as immunosuppression.
+However, their function can also promote autoimmune and allergic inflammation.
+The immune system therefore employs suppressive mechanisms, referred to as immunoregulatory mechanisms, to restrain excessive immune activation.
+While immunoregulatory mechanisms play a beneficial role in preventing inflammation, they can also suppress immune responses during chronic infections and cancer in a process known as immunosuppression.
 Immunoregulatory mechanisms therefore function as 'brakes' on immune activation and are important therapeutic targets.

-Our research aims to understand the molecular and cellular mechanisms of tolerance and immunosuppression in physiology, and during infection, inflammation and cancer.
-We hope that this will enable development of new therapies aimed at manipulating immune function in patients with inflammation and cancer.
+Our research aims to understand the molecular and cellular mechanisms underpinning host immunoregulation in infection, inflammation and cancer.
+We hope that this may enable development of new therapies aimed at manipulating immune function in patients with inflammation and cancer.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->